 I love to teach.
 That’s the most important thing.
 Head for the tab “Syllabi” above to see some of mine.

 They range.
-Biblical texts (and their historical contexts) fascinate me.
-But I am also interested in the way material culture interacts with the practice described and prescribed by a given elite.
-Sometimes these things seem to conflict where they don’t; sometimes there’s a gap between what priests or rabbis claim is or should be happening and what is going on on the ground.
-I have spent decades looking at the history of Jewish experience in Europe, focusing much of my attention on the way the Jew became a figure of mystery, threat, and outright danger for dominant cultures.
+Biblical texts (and their historical contexts) fascinate me and I enjoy introducing students to their complex, multivalent nature.
+I have also spent many decades looking at the history of Jewish experience in Europe, focusing much of my attention on the way the Jew became a figure of mystery, threat, and outright danger for dominant cultures.